SanukaE/BotBuilder/README.md

 ## 📄 License

-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/)
+This project is licensed under the [GPL v3.0 License](https://choosealicense.com/licenses/gpl-3.0/)

 ## 🙏 Special Thanks To